pR0Ps/slack-to-discord/README.md

 - Preserves pinned messages.
 - Day boundaries between messages are marked by a `--------YYYY-MM-DD--------` message and each message is prefixed by the time it was sent.
+- Messages that are too long for Discord (>2000 characters) are split up and sent as multiple smaller messages.

 Limitations
 -----------